eglavin/nest-bookmark-manager/README.md

 ### Installation:

+#### Prerequisites

+- Git cli
+- Node package manager
+> Note: AngularCLI is unnecessary as `npm i` will install the version used within the project

-> To run the project front-end use the following commands
+__To run the project front-end use the following commands__

 ```
 git clone https://github.com/GlavinsGadgets/GMIT-Y4-DRQ-Project